Support & maintenance

 Update to the latest Firmware version (v60 or later) to solve this issue.

-Some GPS modules sometimes give an incorrect date value (January 1st) when the daily GPS synchronization is performed in the morning.
-When this happens the tracker moves to the morning position later than usual (calculating sunrise time as if it’s January 1st) before the date is automatically corrected by another morning GPS synchronization taking place.
-See Updating Firmware solution for details on how to solve this.
+In rare instances, some clock modules will occasionally reset themselves to their initial date (January 1st) during midnight, causing the tracker to move to morning position later then usual (calculating sunrise time as if it’s January 1st) before the date is automatically corrected by the morning GPS synchronization taking place.
+See “Updating Firmware” solution for details on how to solve this.
+Alternatively, replace the faulty clock module.

 Check for and remove any obstacles that can hinder rotation to morning/evening positions, such as snow or vegetation.